datareel/fcrypt/README.txt

 Have your users that need access to the encrypted file give you a copy of their public ~/.ssh/id_rsa.pub SSH-RSA key.

-Once you have a copy of all the public RSA keys that need access the encrypt file add each key.
+Once you have a copy of all the public RSA keys that need access to the encrypted file add each key.
 After all the user are added you can remove the file encrytion key:

 > rm -fv ${HOME}/.keys/temp.key

-All users will only be able to decrypt the file using their SSH-RSA prviate key.
+All users will only be able to decrypt the file using their SSH-RSA private key.
 All user should ensure their private key is passphrase protected and never shared with anyone.

-For users that do not have passphare protected keys a passpharse can be added with the following command:
+For users that do not have passphrase protected keys a passphrase can be added with the following command:

 > ssh-keygen -p -f ~/.ssh/id_rsa